-The summit will bring together individuals from different industries and occupations, such as; academics, biotech, regulatory and governments, service providers, clinicians, and physicians.
+The summit will bring together individuals from different industries and occupations, such as; academia, biotech, regulatory and governments, service providers, clinicians, and physicians.

 Tuesday 23rd November 2021

-Todd Black Senior Director of Biology, Global Alliance at TB Drug Development – Pharmaceutical design and application of phages to maximise efficacy
+Todd Black Senior Director at Biology, Global Alliance at TB Drug Development – Pharmaceutical design and application of phages to maximise efficacy

 Dr. Edith Hessel CSO at Eligo Bioscience – Application of phages in the skin microbiome and following pharmaceutical regulatory standards